Having grown up in a

 in North Carolina, a HazMat incident in south Georgia, and an F-4 tornado

-and a blizzard in Atlanta, Georgia.
+and heavy snow storms and ice storms in Atlanta, Georgia.

 Currently, Paul is the